Need Help? Give us a call.

 The business loan vs. home loan debate may depend on a series of factors, but it’s easy to choose the right one for your company when you ask yourself the right questions.
 You’ll need to weigh out your personal and professional financials, the kind of company you operate, and how much personal risk you’re willing to take on.
 Here’s what you need to know to solve the business loan vs. home loan debate.

 There are distinct differences between business loans and home loans—and distinct advantages and disadvantages to both.

 There are quite a few factors that differentiate business loans and home loans.
 First, home loans typically take three distinct forms: mortgages, home equity loans, and a home equity line of credit.

 Mortgages are only for purchasing property you intend to live in.
-The terms of a mortgage loan explicitly require you to use your loan funds toward your mortgage, which means you can’t use mortgage funds to help finance business or other personal expenses.
+The terms of a business mortgage loan explicitly require you to use your loan funds toward your mortgage, which means you can’t use mortgage funds to help finance business or other personal expenses.
 So, if you were looking to get a mortgage to help finance your business—even if it was to purchase commercial space—think again.

 Pros: Offer low interest rates and long repayment terms for purchasing a home.

 Cons: Mortgages can’t be used for any other purpose but to buy a home, condo, apartment, or other dwelling you plan to live in.

 Home equity loans are similar to mortgages, but instead of providing money to buy a home, they provide borrowers with money based on the value of the home they’ve already purchased.
 Although many home equity loan borrowers use these funds to pay for home improvement projects or repairs, more than a few entrepreneurs use them to finance their businesses.
 Some small business owners take out home equity loans against their homes instead of business loans.
 Usually, entrepreneurs opt for home equity loans if their credit isn’t stellar, are just starting their business, or need quick access to cash.